-- The "miscellaneous" or "other" crew section is for those job titles not already covered by another section.
+- The "additional", "other" or "misc" crew section is for those job titles not already covered by another section.
 Job titles covered by another section should be entered in that section.
 Some job titles that may not be obvious:

 - creator: This is a writing credit.

 - construction-related credits: These are part of the art department.

 - sound-related credits: Please use the sound department (except for music-related sound credits, which go to the music department).

 - effects credits (including model building): Please use the special effects (for on-set work) or visual effects (post production) department lists.

 - producers: All forms of producer (associate, executive, assistant, co-producer, etc.) belong in the producers list.

 - music-related credits: Composers go to the composers list; song performing credits go to the soundtrack list (available only from title pages); all other music-related credits go to the music department.

 - Stand in: If you worked on a title as a stand in, please add yourself to Other Crew, select occupation as 'stand-in' and include the attribute "(stand in: forename surname)" - replacing the name with that of the person you were standing in for.